Using video in marketing channels is a smart way to connect with people. Add video to your Modern Editor email and page designs.

 Type in the URL's for the various formats.
 For more information on which email clients and web browsers support which types of video formats please review the previous sections that covers support.
 You don't have to create all three versions of your video but you'll get the best support if you do.

-Also notice that for those email clients that do not support the video format you're using (or in some cases don't support any video formats such as Outlook) recipients will see the fallback image and clicking will redirect them to YouTube or another site to watch the video.
+Also notice that for those email clients that do not support the video format you're using (or in some cases don't support any video formats such as Outlook) recipients will see the poster/fallback image and clicking will redirect them to YouTube or another site to watch the video.

 4. Save your design.